PERSONAL

 @gretchen_reese

 Life can take you anywhere.
 Even places you never expected.
-From Minnesota to Puglia and back again, travelling the world with a wine glass in hand - this is where you'll get the stories behind it all.
+From Minnesota to Puglia and back again, travelling the world with a wine glass in hand - this is where you'll get the stories of my life behind the lens.

 Instagram